GregMcC5/gandf_ArticleEncoding/README.md

 Specifically, this project utilized U-M Libray's [Garden and Forest](https://quod.lib.umich.edu/g/gandf/) collection of horticulture and botany journals.
 This collection currently has no encoded information on the articles within the journals, only provided access to the journal's pages.
 This project attempted to use a large langugage model to extract article information from the OCR of the Tables of Content of the journals held in this collection, and allow users to browse specific articles in each journal.

 A more robust description of this project is available [here](https://docs.google.com/document/d/1EnHUxZ7e-XrN34WkSmk2p6Y8WQoveXNg0EuSK6sk9eM/edit?usp=sharing).
+UM Library employees can access further documentation [here](https://mlit.atlassian.net/l/cp/1vi2UDmN).

 ## Inventory